-Contact between an agency and the GFU MSW Field Director occurs by phone or email to discuss the possibility of a partnership; either party can initiate this contact.
+Contact between an agency and the GFU MSW field director occurs by phone or email to discuss the possibility of a partnership; either party can initiate this contact.
 Prospective practicum agencies are identified through a number of ways.
-An agency representative may contact GFU to request student interns, current agency instructors, faculty members and students, in the course of their academic and service work, often provide the GFU MSW field education team with contacts to possible new practicum sites.
+An agency representative may contact GFU to request student interns, current field instructors, faculty members and students, in the course of their academic and service work, often provide the GFU MSW field team with contacts to possible new practicum sites.